-I have training in many trauma-informed therapy techniques, such as Somatic Experiencing, Internal Family Systems, Trauma-Informed Cognitive-Behavioral Therapy, and others.
+I have training in many trauma-informed therapy techniques, such as Brainspotting, Somatic Experiencing, Internal Family Systems, Trauma-Informed Cognitive-Behavioral Therapy, and others.
 Every year, I take professional trainings to further polish my clinical skills.
 I’m a prolific reader and love to learn and grow from the expertise of others.

 I’m happy to answer any questions you have about my qualifications during your free consultation.

 Ready To Get Started?

 Prefer I Contact You?